Hello Upper Eastsiders.

 T.V. may not be the most exciting hobby, but it’s one of mine.
 So, every year, despite the decline of cable programming, I look forward to seeing which new shows look promising and the favorites that are returning.
 Here’s what I plan on watching next week when the premieres start.
 Please note: most of these…

 So, over the last year, I have been stockpiling book recommendations.
 They run the gamut.
 Some are new-ish.
 Others have been out for awhile.
 They are all GOOD.
 (You will see a ton of mystery/thrillers, because that was what my book club was into last year.)
-Here’s what I thought of each one.
-Little Fires…
+Find out what to read here: Little Fires Everywhere: Celeste…

 The Girls by Emma Cline is easily one of the most buzzed about books of the summer.
 I bought it a few weeks ago and finally cracked it open on our family vacation.
 The story centers around Evie, who is drawn into a cult in the late 60’s.
 Inspired by Charles Manson and the murders his…